ecmwf/climetlab/docs/contributing/grib.rst

 To write data into a GRIB file, use the ``source.save(filename)`` method.
 This method is implemented only on a sources relying on GRIB.

-CliMetLab has no support for writing custom GRIB files, with modified values or custom attributes.
+CliMetLab also supports writing custom GRIB files, with modified values or custom attributes through the function `cml.new_grib_output()`.
+See usage example in this _`notebook <examples/51-saving-to-grib.ipynb>`_

+.. _nb-write-grib: examples/51-saving-to-grib.ipynb

 Building indexes
 ----------------